CSCfi/csc-user-guide/docs/apps/r-env.md

 *Jobs using `pbdMPI`*

-In analyses using the `pbdMPI` package , each process runs the same copy of the program as every other process while operating on its own data.
+In analyses using the `pbdMPI` package, each process runs the same copy of the program as every other process while operating on its own data.
 In other words, there is no separate master process as in `snow` or `doMPI`.
 Executing batch jobs using `pbdMPI` on Puhti can be done using the `srun Rscript` command.
 For example, we could submit a job with four tasks divided between two nodes (with two tasks allocated to each node):

 ```bash
 #!/bin/bash -l